Maria Makiling: "Maria" or "Dayang": "the lady"

-The name "Mariang Makiling" is the Spanish-Tagalog contraction of "Maria ng Makiling" (Maria of Makiling).
+The name "Mariang Makiling" is the Spanish-Tagalog contraction of "Maria ng Makiling" (Maria of Makiling), or else a Spanish-Tagalog formulation where "Makiling" is an adjective to "Maria" (i.e. Maria who is Makiling).
 The term is a Hispanicized evolution of an alternate name for the Diwata, "Dayang Makiling"-"dayang" being an Austronesian word meaning "princess" or "noble lady".
 Prior to the conversion of the natives to Christianity, Maria Makiling was already known as Makiling, an anito sent by Bathala in Mount Makiling to aid mankind in their daily tasks.
 The "Maria" was added by the Spanish in a bid to rebrand her as Catholic, after the Virgin Mary.

 Professor Grace Odal of the University of the Philippines believes there is a significant link between Maria Makiling and the mythical woman (Ba'i) for whom the town of Bay and the lake of Laguna de Bay are named.
 When the lady of the lake also became associated with the nearby mountain, the common description of her became that of the "lady of the mountain".